Coherence for Frobenius pseudomonoids and the geometry of linear proofs: 3 dimensional proofs for linear logic

-We criticise our scheme in the following ways. \begin{enumerate} \item When we say in point 4 above that it works well with the unital fragment of the logic, we mean that the notion of proof equivalence is straightforward and local, not that one obtains an efficient method for deciding proof equality~\cite{houston-pspace}. \item We do not offer a decision procedure for proof equality in terms of our 3d notation. \item We work in a non-symmetric variant of the logic which lacks the exchange rule; adding a symmetry would mean that the surfaces self-intersect, which would complicate the formalism, although we expect our results could be extended. \item As complex geometrical objects, our surfaces are not as easy to manipulate with pen-and-paper as traditional proof nets; to become practical, advances in proof assistant technology (such as~\cite{globular}) would be required. \end{enumerate}
+We offer the following additional criticisms of our scheme. \begin{enumerate} \item When we say in point 4 above that it works well with the unital fragment of the logic, we mean that the notion of proof equivalence is straightforward and local, not that one obtains an efficient method for deciding proof equality~\cite{houston-pspace}. \item We do not offer a decision procedure for proof equality in terms of our 3\-dimensional notation. \item We work in a non-symmetric variant of the logic which lacks the exchange rule; adding a symmetry would mean that the surfaces self-intersect, which would complicate the formalism, although we expect our results could be extended. \item As complex geometrical objects, our surfaces are not as easy to manipulate with pen-and-paper as traditional proof nets; to become practical, advances in proof assistant technology (such as~\cite{globular}) would be required. \end{enumerate} Furthermore, we note that there are many questions which we do not investigate here, such as the decision problem for equivalence of surfaces, and the behaviour of cut elimination, which would be required to for this formalism to yield a fully-fledged logical system.
+These are questions for future work.